MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/array-query-size.md

 ### Finding documents with a specific number of discounts in a promotion event

-To find documents where the first promotion event (`promotionEvents.0.discounts`) has exactly 2 discounts.
+To find documents where the first promotion event (`promotionEvents.0.discounts`) has exactly two discounts.

 ```javascript
 db.stores.find({ "promotionEvents.0.discounts": { $size: 2 } })